PhysicsCodesLab/TensorLabXD.jl/docs/src/index.md

 generic symmetries, we employ notations and concepts from category theory all the way down to the definition of a tensor.

-At the same time, TensorXD.jl focusses on computational efficiency and performance.
+At the same time, TensorXD.jl focuses on computational efficiency and performance.
 The underlying storage of a tensor's data can be any `DenseArray`.
 Currently, certain operations are already multithreaded, either by distributing the different blocks in case of a structured tensor (i.e. with symmetries) or by using multithreading provided by the package